-- Before leaving your Eye Care Professional, ensure that you are able to remove your lenses. - DO NOT touch your contact lenses with your fingers or hands if they are not completely clean because tiny lens scratches may occur, causing unclear vision and/or injury to your eye. - · Always handle lenses carefully and avoid dropping them. - Remove your lenses immediately if your eyes become red or irritated. - · Inform your doctor that you are a contact lens wearer. - Always seek advice from your Eye Care Professional before using any eye drops. - Certain medications, such as antihistamines, decongestants, diuretics, muscle relaxants, tranquillisers and treatments for travel sickness may cause dryness of the eye, increased lens awareness or blurred vision.
+- Before leaving your Eye Care Professional, ensure that you are able to remove your lenses. - DO NOT touch your contact lenses with your fingers or hands if they are not completely clean because tiny lens scratches may occur, causing unclear vision and/or injury to your eye. - Always handle lenses carefully and avoid dropping them. - Remove your lenses immediately if your eyes become red or irritated. - · Inform your doctor that you are a contact lens wearer. - Always seek advice from your Eye Care Professional before using any eye drops. - When wearing lenses that alter your eye colour, you may notice temporary differences in your vision due to the presence of the colour in the lens, especially in conditions of low light.
+If these differences in vision persist when wearing 1-DAY ACUVUE\ DEFINE\ Brand Contact Lenses with LACREON\, it is important that you consult your Eye Care Professional. - Certain medications, such as antihistamines, decongestants, diuretics, muscle relaxants, tranquillisers and treatments for travel sickness may cause dryness of the eye, increased lens awareness or blurred vision.
 If you experience a problem, you should seek proper medical advice. - If chemicals are splashed into your eyes: FLUSH EYES IMMEDIATELY WITH TAP WATER.
-CONTACT YOUR EYE CARE PROFESSIONAL WITHOUT DELAY OR GO TO THE CASUALTY DEPARTMENT OF YOUR NEAREST HOSPITAL. - Those who use oral contraceptives could develop changes in vision or lens tolerance.
-Your Eye Care Professional will advise you about this problem. - As with any contact lens, regular eye check-ups are essential to maintain healthy vision.
+CONTACT YOUR EYE CARE PROFESSIONAL WITHOUT DELAY OR GO TO THE CASUALTY DEPARTMENT OF YOUR NEAREST HOSPITAL.

-- Never allow anyone else to wear your lenses.
+- Those who use oral contraceptives could develop changes in vision or lens tolerance.
+Your Eye Care Professional will advise you about this problem. - As with any contact lens, regular eye check-ups are essential to maintain healthy vision. - Never allow anyone else to wear your lenses.
 They have been prescribed to fit your eye and to correct your vision to the degree necessary.
-Sharing lenses greatly increases the chances of eye infections. - For healthy comfortable vision, it is important that ACUVUE and SUREVUE Brand Contact Lenses are worn only as prescribed by your Eye Care Professional.
-This booklet will act as a reminder of these instructions. - Your Eye Care Professional should be kept fully informed about your medical history and will recommend a lens and care system specific to your needs. - When the replacement period prescribed by your Eye Care Professional is over, ACUVUE[®] and SUREVUE[®] Brand Contact Lenses should be discarded and replaced with a new sterile pair. - Ask your Eye Care Professional about wearing contact lenses during swimming and other water sports.
+Sharing lenses greatly increases the chances of eye infections. - For healthy comfortable vision, it is important that ACUVUE\ Brand Contact Lenses are worn only as prescribed by your Eye Care Professional.
+These lenses are recommended for Daily Wear Daily Disposable use only.
+After wear, lenses should be discarded.
+This booklet will act as a reminder of these instructions. - Your Eye Care Professional should be kept fully informed about your medical history and will recommend a lens and care system specific to your needs. - Ask your Eye Care Professional about wearing contact lenses during swimming and other water sports.
 Exposing contact lenses to water during swimming or while in a hot tub MAY INCREASE THE RISK OF EYE INFECTION from germs. - Avoid all harmful or irritating vapours and fumes whilst wearing lenses. - Always inform your employer of being a contact lens wearer.
-Some jobs may require the use of eye protection equipment or may require that you do not wear contact lenses. - If you have any questions, always ask your Eye Care Professional.
+Some jobs may require the use of eye protection equipment or may require that you do not wear contact lenses. - · If you have any questions, always ask your Eye Care Professional.